spacotto/common-core-42/README.md

 ## Libft [125/100]

 **Description**
->This project is your very first project as a student at 42.
-You will need to recode a few functions from the C standard library, as well as some other utility functions that you will use throughout your whole curriculum.
+>The very first project as a student at 42.
+Recode a set of functions from the C standard library, as well as some other utility functions needed throughout your whole curriculum.

 **Skills**
 >Rigor, Imperative programming, Algorithms & AI